ojonatan/udacity.com-nd004-p1-portfolio-website/README.md

 * Ellipsis feature to symbolize clipped texts

-* Complete *Grunt* workflow to streamline all relevant tasks, e.g. image optimization, CSS and JS optimization
+* Complete *Grunt* workflow to streamline all relevant tasks, e.g. image optimization, CSS and JS optimization.

 * Python tool to generate portfolio items from a JSON file.
-Helps to eliminate redundant sources
+Helps to eliminate redundant sources.

-* Equalizer fixes article heights tackling the problem of `onload` events not fired for cached images
+* Equalizer fixes article heights tackling the problem of `onload` events not fired for cached images.

 ## Know limitations